 Looking to explore the many record shops London has to offer?
-These are our favourite spots to shop records in the capital.
+These are our favourite spots to shop vinyl in the capital.

 While there’s no denying that digital streaming is king, vinyl records are back in fashion – and there are plenty of places in the capital to get your record fix.

-Whether you’re looking for a new album or want to rediscover a vintage gem, London’s got a record shop for you.
+Whether you’re looking for a new album or want to rediscover a vintage gem, London’s has the perfect record shop for you.

 Read on to discover the best London record shops…